quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## Set file output destination via an environment variable

-To provide users control over where and how qlog files are created, we define two environment variables.
+To provide users control over where and how qlog files are created, two environment variables are defined.
 The first, QLOGFILE, indicates a full path to where an individual qlog file should be stored.
 This path MUST include the full file extension.
 The second, QLOGDIR, sets a general directory path in which qlog files should be placed.
 This path MUST include the directory separator character at the